fidel-schaposnik/muzero/README.md

    `MODELS_DIR` where the TensorFlow Serving server in step 4 will find its models (this should be specified in the `models/models.config` file).
-The optional `--logdir` argument results in exporting training statistics in TensorBoard format to the `LOG_DIR` directory.
+The optional `--logdir` argument results in exporting training statistics in TensorBoard format to the `LOG_DIR` directory (as well as training checkpoints).
 You can find out about other optional arguments using `python training_services.py --help`.

 1. Start the TensorFlow Serving neural network server `network` using